Nexus-mdg/my-dhis2/SWARM.md

 The stack uses Docker Secrets to securely manage sensitive information.
 All secret files are stored in the `secrets` directory to keep them organized and separate from the rest of the project.

-The stack uses two different mechanisms for handling credentials:
+The stack uses Docker Swarm secrets to securely manage sensitive information for all services:

-1. **PostgreSQL Database Credentials**: Used by the PostgreSQL container via Docker Swarm secrets:
+1. **PostgreSQL Database Credentials**: Used by the PostgreSQL container:
    - `secrets/postgres-user`: Database username
    - `secrets/postgres-password`: Database password
    - `secrets/postgres-db`: Database name

-2. **DHIS2 Application Credentials**: Used by the DHIS2 container via a mounted file:
+2. **DHIS2 Application Credentials**: Used by the DHIS2 container:
    - `secrets/credentials`: Contains three lines:
      - Line 1: Database username (same as in `postgres-user`)
      - Line 2: Database password (same as in `postgres-password`)